Our Casa Paoli

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

-Exterior view of the restored gallery seen from the backyard of Casa Paoli, where live, public activities take place
+Exterior view of the restored gallery, seen from the backyard of Casa Paoli, where public events take place.

-At the end of the 1980s, we set about searching in the old and historic urban center of Ponce for a building that would be the permanent headquarters of the Centro de Investigaciones Folclóricas de Puerto Rico, Inc. and that in the future would allow us to develop meaningful programming on a small budget.
-Since its founding in 1976, the Center had operated in rented places that our founder paid from his own pocket.
-In 1980 our institution became registered with the State Department.
+At the end of the 1980s, we set about searching through the old and historic urban center of Ponce for a building that could be the permanent headquarters of the Centro de Investigaciones Folclóricas de Puerto Rico, Inc., and that in the future would allow us to develop meaningful programing on a small budget.
+Since its founding in 1976, the Center had operated in rented locations that our founder paid for from his own pocket.
+In 1980, our institution was registered with the State Department.
 In 1982, the Historic Conservation Office approved our first two proposals: an inventory and research of the Old Ponce Urban Center and an archaeological survey of the Yauco River Basin.

-The Inventory allowed us to provide the country with the first study of its kind, to complete our survey of the historic area and select, for purchase and restoration, an abandoned building on Calle Mayor—today Casa Paoli.
-This turned out
+The inventory allowed us to provide the country with the first study of its kind, to complete our survey of the historic area of Ponce and select, for purchase and restoration, an abandoned building on Calle Mayor—today Casa Paoli.

-to be the old modified birthplace of the great tenor Antonio Paoli.
-It is a structure built of brick, wood and zinc, which originally had two floors.
-In 1908, the second floor was demolished and around 1911, the engineer Manuel V. Domenech rebuilt it for the local merchant, Julio M. Salicrup.
-The Penna-Salicrup family of Ponce—particularly Antonio Penna Salicrup and Jaime J. Yordán Conessa— facilitated the acquisition of this property.
+This turned out to be the renovated birthplace of the great tenor, Antonio Paoli.
+It is a structure built of brick, wood, and zinc, which originally had two floors.
+In 1908, the second floor was demolished and, around 1911, the engineer Manuel V. Domenech rebuilt it for the local merchant, Julio M. Salicrup.
+The Penna-Salicrup family of Ponce—particularly Antonio Penna Salicrup and Jaime J. Yordán Conessa—facilitated the acquisition of this property.

 Links